-Project management:- I got this idea of making Gantt chart from YouTube as they shown in a video and really it helped me a lot in managing the tasks easily and i can easily have an idea about the dates of working While making the project this technique of Project management worked well for me from planning with client to having the requirements of the website and then coding the website.
+Project management:- I got this idea of making Gantt chart from YouTube as they shown in a video and really it helped me a lot in managing the tasks easily and i can easily have an idea about the dates of working .

+While making the project this technique of Project management worked well for me from planning with client to having the requirements of the website and then coding the website.

 Gantt Chart: